 The saying goes that there is nothing new under the sun, and so this could have been said when the English took the fashion world by storm in recent years with their fantastic Fascinators.
-This hat from circa 1944 could be used to prove that point because of its fascinator-shaped silhouette.
+This hat from circa 1944 could be used to prove that point because of its fascinator -shaped silhouette.

 The resounding design issue for milliners during WWII was to create elegant fashion that would fit within wartime budgets and this is a terrific example.
-This hat style could not be simpler in design nor more frugal in materials.
+Th is hat style could not be simpler in design nor more frugal in materials.

 The hat is a tailored, forward-thrusting style that was considered quite stylish and popular during the 1940s decade; it was handwoven entirely from genuine black straw.